Physical Education at All Souls' CE

 Physical Education Curriculum Rationale

-At All Souls’ CE we are athletes!
-We want our children to love physical education and sport.
-We want them to have no limits to what their ambitions are and grow up wanting to be personal trainers, nutritionists, sports journalist or gold medal winners .
-We want them to embody our core values.
-We all believe that: “this school is a place to grow.”
-The PE curriculum has been carefully crafted so that our children develop their sporting capital.
-We want our children to remember their PE lessons in our school, to cherish these memories and embrace the opportunities they are presented with!
-Earlier this year, some of our Year 6 pupils were given the VIP treatment when they set off for the Manchester Training ground at the Cliff to take part in a regional competition.
-The children used the local transport to get to the Cliff - where the event was held.
-They enjoyed chatting to the ground staff about sport and watching the professionals zoom around on their expensive bicycles.
-The regional event piqued their interest in sport.
-Bringing physical education alive is important at All Souls’ CE Primary School.
+At All Souls’ CE Primary, we are all athletes!
+We want our pupils to appreciate Physical Education and sport.
+We want them to have no limits to what their ambitions are and grow up wanting to be personal trainers, nutritionists, sport journalists or gold medal winners!
+We want them to embody our Christian core values.
+We all embrace the school motto of: “we are a place to grow’ – this is both spiritually and academically.
+The Physical Education curriculum has been carefully designed so that our pupils develop their Physical Education knowledge and capital.
+We want all our pupils to remember their Physical Education learning in our school, to cherish these experiences and embrace the opportunities they are presented with.

-The PE curriculum promotes curiosity and a love and thirst for learning.
-It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
+The Physical Education curriculum promotes curiosity and a love and thirst for learning.
+It is ambitious and empowers our pupils to become independent and resilient.

-Physical Education subject specific characteristics, which we expect the children to demonstrate, have been developed and shared with all stakeholders.
-These characteristics underpin all work in PE and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
+Physical Education subject specific characteristics, which we expect the pupils to demonstrate, have been developed and shared with all stakeholders.
+These characteristics underpin all work in Physical Education and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
 These characteristics are:

-- developed physical confidence in a way which supports fitness and health
+- develop physical confidence in a way which supports fitness and health

-- competition in sport and other activities to build character and help to embed values such as fairness and respect
+- compete in sport and other activities to build character and help to embed values such as fairness and respect

-- developed competence to excel in a broad range of activities
+- develop competence to excel in a broad range of activities

-- the ability to remain physically active for a sustained period of time
+- be physically active for a sustained period of time

-- understanding of how to communicate, collaborate and compete with one another
+- communicate, collaborate and compete with one another

 - work both individually and within a team